fcanas/Uncontrollable/Injector/README.md

 In Elemental, view controllers are brought into the tree along with views; both are represented as cases of nodes (which for the case of this experiment are called `Dots`).

-A `UITabBarController` is represented as a `Tab` node into which other nodes can be embedded.
+A `UITabBarController` is represented as a `Tab` node.
+A `UINavigationController` is a `Navigator` node.
+Each of these representes a node into which other nodes can be embedded.

 This experiment only exposes the layout and interaction intrinsic to the nodes themselves and how they relate to subnodes.